 13. Paravasa Ulagam – Get Ready For Fun

-This is an adventurous theme park which is located close to the National highway No. 7, which is situated at a distance of approximately 16 kms from Salem.
+This is an adventurous theme park which is located close to the National Highway No. 7, which is situated at a distance of approximately 16 km from Salem.
 Resting amidst the cold and hilly region, this is one of the exciting tourist places in Salem.
 The place is known for offering activities like water games, video games, go-karting, science park and waterfalls.
-Spread across an area of 15 acres, this place was opened for the public around 2004.
+Spread across an area of 15 acres, this place was opened to the public around 2004.